kumagai-group/pydefect/docs_rst/tutorial.rst

                  ...

 We recommend the users to follow the same directory structure if possible.
-Details of the process are examined step by step using an example of MgO calculated using the PBEsol functional, which is a default of `pydefect`.
+Details of the process are examined step by step using an example of MgSe calculated using the PBEsol functional.
-Other examples are also shown in the subsequent tutorials.

 ======================================
 1. Relaxation of the unit cell
 ======================================
-Point-defect calculations are generally performed at a fully relaxed structures by the given functional and projector augmented wave (PAW) potentials, as it avoids the artificial strain and stress which could be responsible for the unwanted supercell size dependence.
+Point-defect calculations are generally performed at fixed lattice constants to theoretically relaxed structures at the given functional and projector augmented wave (PAW) potentials, as it avoids the artificial strain and stress responsible for the unwanted supercell size dependence.
 Therefore, one usually begins with optimizing lattice constants and fractional coordinates of the atomic positions in the unitcell.

 We first prepare :code:`POSCAR` of the pristine bulk unitcell, and create :code:`unitcell/` directory and :code:`unitcell/structure_opt/` sub-directory ( :code:`mkdir -p unitcell/structure_opt/`) and move there.
-(In this tutorial, :code:`/` means a directory at any time.)
+(In this tutorial, the name with :code:`/` at the end means a directory at any time.)
-When :code:`pydefect` needs to construct the vasp input files, namely INCAR, POTCAR, KPOINTS files, we use :code:`vise` (= :code:`vasp integrated supporting environment`) code largely on the basis of [pymatgen](http://pymatgen.org), which can generate them for various tasks and exchange-correlation (XC) functionals.
+When :code:`pydefect` needs to construct the vasp input files, namely INCAR, POTCAR, KPOINTS files, we use `vise <https://kumagai-group.github.io/vise/>`_ (= :code:`vasp integrated supporting environment`) code that is largely on the basis of `pymatgen <http://pymatgen.org>`_, which can generate them for various tasks and exchange-correlation (XC) functionals.
-Therefore, as shown [pymatgen web page 1](https://pymatgen.org/usage.html) or [2](https://pymatgen.org/_modules/pymatgen/io/vasp/inputs.html), we need to set the PMG_DEFAULT_FUNCTIONAL and PMG_VASP_PSP_DIR in the .pmgrc.yaml file at the home directory, e.g.,
+Therefore, as shown `pymatgen web page 1 <https://pymatgen.org/usage.html>`_ or `2 <https://pymatgen.org/_modules/pymatgen/io/vasp/inputs.html>`_,
+we need to set the PMG_DEFAULT_FUNCTIONAL and PMG_VASP_PSP_DIR in the .pmgrc.yaml file at the home directory, *e.g.*,

 ::